santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Essays/Essay 2.md

 • **Appeal to irrelevant authority** - Edgar Cayce was a psychic, not a scientist or maritime expert
 • **False dichotomy** - Implies either Earth is fully explored OR mysteries like Bermuda Triangle exist
 • **Irrelevant conclusion** - Ocean covering 3/5 of Earth doesn't logically support supernatural explanations for disappearances

+**Page 4 - What the author is discussing:**

+The author discusses how ocean depths remain largely unexplored despite modern technology (sonar, submarines, bathyspheres).
+They mention Cold War submarine activity might increase ocean knowledge.
+They cite the coelacanth discovery in 1938 (thought extinct for 18 million years) as evidence that prehistoric creatures might survive in deep waters.
+They claim "reliable observers" have reported seeing Pliocene-era sea creatures (mosasaurs/ichthyosaurs) from Tasmania to Massachusetts, witnessed by hundreds.
+They suggest the Loch Ness Monster might be a smaller version of these creatures.
+They reference Danish oceanographer Anton Bruun observing something.

+**Analysis:**

+• **Irrelevant conclusion** - Ocean depths being unexplored doesn't support supernatural disappearances in the Bermuda Triangle
+• **False dichotomy** - Implies either oceans are fully mapped OR mysterious disappearances have supernatural causes
+• **Appeal to popularity** - "hundreds of witnesses" used as evidence for sea monsters
+• **Confirmation bias** - Selects coelacanth discovery to support possibility of other prehistoric survivors while ignoring that it's an exceptional case
+• **Hasty generalization** - One prehistoric fish surviving doesn't mean mosasaurs/ichthyosaurs also survived